The Power of Questions

 This story reminded me of another little thing that matters: the importance of asking questions.
 Most people feel the need to impress you with what they know.
 They feel the need to explain how good they are at what they do.
 Or worse yet, they pitch you on something, all without asking one question.

-1. You Show An Interest.
-The relationships building process is built by FIRST showing an interest in others.
+1. You Show an Interest.
+The relationship-building process is built by FIRST showing an interest in others.
 When you show an interest in others and the things that are important to them, they will show an interest in you and the things important to you.

 6. Help You Solve Problems.
 One of the best ways to solve problems and make wise decisions is to ask good questions.

 So, being honest with yourself, how would you rank yourself on a scale of 1-10 on this subject?
 Are you a person who asks questions?
-Do you find yourself talking more than you listen?
+Do you find yourself talking more than listening?
 Is this a subject you need to work on?

 This is an area where I can really improve.
 Let’s accept this challenge together.